apache/flink/docs/dev/table/connect.zh.md

                                                       -- between retries
   'connector.connection-path-prefix' = '/v1'          -- optional: prefix string to be added to every
                                                       -- REST communication

+  'format.type' = '...',   -- required: Elasticsearch connector requires to specify a format,
+  ...                      -- currently only 'json' format is supported.
+                           -- Please refer to Table Formats section for more details.
 )
 {% endhighlight %}
 </div>